srlinuxeurope/DCFPartnerHackathon/docs/eda/index.md

 And it would be a miss to keep EDA anchored to Nokia-only devices, that is why we ensured that EDA core is **multivendor** and users can leverage EDA superpowers with other vendors and their devices and APIs[^1].

-At SReXperts Hackathon, you get a unique chance to spend a day with EDA by venturing into the exercises meticulously crafted by the EDA team and be the judge of its capabilities.
+At DCF Partner Hackathon, you get a unique chance to spend a day with EDA by venturing into the exercises meticulously crafted by the EDA team and be the judge of its capabilities.

 ## How to get through the exercises?